Geotargeting Tips to Reduce Ad Spend and Increase ROI

 There are several companies that offer various location-based marketing programs.
-Some programs use ZIP codes or mail routes, while others offer mapping and geofencing software to help them define a custom trade area based off recent visits or customer purchasing data.
-While it may seem like all geography-based marketing technologies are created equal, often there is more than meets the eye.
+Some programs use ZIP codes or mail routes, while others offer mapping and geofencing software to help their clients define a custom trade area based off recent visits or customer purchasing data.
+While it may seem like all geography-based marketing technologies are created equal, there is often more than meets the eye.

-The tools you use in one channel may not be the right fit for another.
-One message or incentive may be better suited for a direct marketing campaign, while another may be best for digital, email or SMS.
+Plus, the tools you use for one channel may not be the right fit for another.
+One message or incentive may be better suited for a direct marketing campaign, while another would foster more engagement for digital, email, or SMS.

 Marketers may find it useful to ask themselves if the technology provides enough granularity to properly map out their region:

 - Does the technology enable marketers to target using ZIP codes or a simple radius?

 - Can it target down to the block or household level?

 - Is it helpful to append demographic data in addition to a location?

 - Does the technology enable you to reduce waste by identifying geographical features or competitors on the map?
 This would allow you to reduce ad spend on customers who aren’t as likely to shop or dine with you.

 It helps to think about these things in terms of ad spend that can be considered “effective” geotargeting versus what can be considered “waste.”